glella/primes/README.md

 Comments:

 - NASM, C languages, Rust, Java, Kotlin, V and Zig very close in performance single threaded.
-- Rust is the fastest when comparing concurrent versions.
-Zig is as fast as Rust.
+- Rust & Zig are the fastest when comparing concurrent versions.
 - Crystal performed admirably compared to Go, C languages and Swift while being almost as fun to work with as Ruby.
 - V was easy and fun to use.
 Needs to mature more and improve documentation / examples.
-- Zig has improved significantly and is nice to work with.
-Still prefer Rust but Zig has been maturing.
 - Nim was nice to work with.
 Documentation and info is very good.
 - Very easy to make Python Module and Ruby Gem in Rust landing these interpreted languages among the top performers. -> Short tutorial included in each folder.
 - Surprising size of GO's executable (2.1 MB), and Kotlin's bytecode (1.5 MB) given the significant runtimes.